Don’t let the fear of failure stop you from learning what you need to succeed.

 Question: How is this different from just being reckless?

-Answer: Great question.
-It’s all about intention.
+Answer: It’s all about intention.
 Recklessness is jumping in without a thought.
 This is about calculated learning.
 You take a risk with the specific goal of gathering data and experience, not just hoping for a win.

 Question: But what if I genuinely can’t afford to fail?

 Answer: Then you start small.
 You find a low-stakes way to practice.
 You can’t afford to launch a business?
 Start with a small side project.
-The principle is the same: take a tiny step, learn from the outcome, and adjust.
+The principle is the same, take a tiny step, learn from the outcome, and adjust.

 Question: Isn’t this just positive thinking that ignores real consequences?